eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 In [Part 2](https://eme64.github.io/blog/2024/12/24/Intro-to-C2-Part02.html), we saw that a C2 compilation has essentially 3 steps (see `Compile::Compile`):
 - Parse and potentially inline code recursively.
 This gives us the C2 IR.
 - `Optimize`: this is where the heavier optimizations take place.
-- `Code_Gen`: we generate machine code from the IR.
+- `Code_Gen`: we generate machine code from the optimized IR.

 We also saw that during parsing, we already perform some local optimizations / Global Value Numbering (see `PhaseGVN::transform` in
 [phaseX.hpp](https://github.com/openjdk/jdk/blob/cede30416f9730b0ca106e97b3ed9a25a09d3386/src/hotspot/share/opto/phaseX.cpp#L674-L741)):